 These are often termed overuse injuries.
 Following is a checklist of the most common causes of running injuries and possible treatment options.
 Too Much, Too Soon Increasing running mileage or time too quickly is the leading cause of running injuries in recreational runners.
 Running Route or Surface Hard surfaces increase the amount of stress on the muscles and joints and increases risk of chronic tissue trauma.
 Footwear Shoes are the most important piece of equipment for runners.
 Body Weight The heavier the runner, the more stress on the load-bearing tissues of the lower body.

+Running Technique Every runner has a unique running style and some styles can lead to overuse injuries.
+Biomechanical Issues Orthotics and heel lifts can correct many biomechanical and alignments issues of the leg.
+Iliotibial IT Band - Iliotibial IT Band Standing Stretch for Flexibility.
 The iliotibial (IT) band is a tough group of fibers that run along the outside of the thigh.
 It begins at the hip and extends to the outer side of the shin bone (tibia) just below the knee joint.
 The IT band acts primarily as a stabilizer during running and may become irritated from overuse.